Photo by Rob Robinte

 Your other option is placing the Master Volume after the phase inverter (Post Phase Inverter Master Volume or PPIMV) which allows the phase inverter to add overdrive distortion as usual and keep the overdrive tone truer to the classic 'tweed Deluxe' tone.
 Placing the MV after the phase inverter is the standard location for most amps because most other amps use the long tail pair (LTP) phase inverter which is a true gain stage.
 Having the master volume after the PI is more effective for controlling output volume in amps with long tail pair phase inverters but adds nothing to the 5E3.

 Depending upon where you put your master volume pot you may have to use shielded cable to prevent noise or oscillation.
 You definitely need to use shielded wire if you put the master volume in place of the standby switch due to the noisy AC in that end of the chassis.
 The longer the wire run the more benefit from using shielded cable.
-I use RG-174 when I need shielded coax wire in an amp.
-Only ground one end of any coax cable in an amp, preferably the signal input end, to keep from forming a ground loop.
+I use RG174 when I need single conductor shielded coax wire in an amp.
+For multiconductor runs like the master volume shown below I use Canare L-4E5C Mini-Star-Quad Microphone Cable.
+Only ground one end of any shielded cable in an amp, preferably the signal input end, to keep from forming a ground loop.
 If you keep your wire runs short and away from the power transformer end of the chassis you'll probably be fine with non-shielded wire.

 Removing one of the 'Lo' input jacks can make room for a master volume pot and you won't have to drill a new hole in the chassis.
 The 'Lo' jacks simply dump half the guitar signal to ground and you can do the same thing using your guitar volume control.
 I recommend you remove the Normal Lo jack (see layout below).
 Just clip the wire that runs from the Lo jack to the 68k resistor on the circuit board.
 Clip it at the jack end and solder it to the top of the Normal HI jack's 68k resistor.
 Connecting it this way will keep the Hi jack's grid stopper resistance at 34k (68K parallel).